vliesaputra/DeviceInformationPlugin/README.md

 # DeviceInformation plugin for Phonegap #

-This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your PhoneGap application.
+This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your PhoneGap application:

+1. Your unique Device ID
+2. Phone Number (if it is stored in your SIM card)
+3. Country ISO of your phone network provider
+4. Name of your network provider
+5. Your SIM Card Serial number
+6. Country ISO of your SIM card
+7. Name of your SIM card mobile operator
+8. E-mail/Phone number used by apps listed in your Settings > Accounts & Sync list

 ## Adding the Plugin to your project ##